-Visit the OnBase Landing Page to access the Web client or get to the installer for Unity, go to https://onbase.alaska.edu If you are going to install Unity (Windows only), please note that you must use either Internet Explorer or a current version of Edge to do the install -- no other browser will work for this type of installation.
+Visit the OnBase Landing Page to access the Web Client or install the Unity Client.
+You must use either Internet Explorer or a current version of Edge to install the Unity Client.
+No other browser will work for this type of installation.

 Access to functional areas in OnBase is granted upon the request of the appropriate security coordinator.
 Normally, the procedure is for the coordinator to go to the OIT Service Catalog and click on the "OnBase Access Request" button.
 This will bring up a page that lists all of the combinations of permission groups.
 There is an OnBase Security Group Help Page available.
 While we cannot take applications from users for their own access, supervisors are welcome to request access for their employees.
 Some accesses require validating the request with a coordinator before granting access.

 Functional Area Security Coordinator Email (+ @alaska.edu) Notes Student Services Mary Buchanan mkbuchanan Student Services Mike Earnest wmearnest UAF Type 1 Approver Student Services Lisa Foster ldfoster Student Services Donavan Kienenberger uaf-registrar-access-request Finance/HR Belinda Norris brnorris Finance/HR Lynn Wrightsman lawrightsman UAF Type 1 Approver Finance/AR Amanda Wall aiwall Financial Aid Deanna Dieringer dldieringer OnBase Derek Bastille dlbastille UAF Level 1 Approver

 It is important to note that UAF does not normally keep records indefinitely.
-Every document has a defined lifecycle and will eventually be eligible for destruction.
-Documents that are under audit or are otherwise subject to legal review will not be destroyed until such time as the review or audit is completed and the document is at the end of its lifecycle.
+Every document has a defined life cycle and is eventually eligible for destruction.
+Documents under audit or otherwise subject to legal review are not destroyed until such time as the review or audit is completed and the document is at the end of its life cycle.